Greg Olejack: Early life and playing career

 Olejack was born on February 20, 1955, in Whitehall Township, Pennsylvania.
 He grew up in Fullerton, Pennsylvania, and played little league (knee-hi) football in the Lehigh Valley Conference (LVC).
 In 1968, he earned the conference's co-MVP honor at a conference held in the Northampton Liederkranz in Northampton, Pennsylvania.

 Olejack went on to enroll at Whitehall High School.
 He played as a center.
 After his senior year, he was chosen to play in the third-annual LARC football game, which was held yearly as high school players in Pennsylvania competed in a charity all-star game.
 Olejack was not heavily recruited out of high school, causing him to commit to play junior college football for New Mexico Military Institute.

 After two years with New Mexico Military, Olejack transferred to Louisville under head coach Vince Gibson.
-In took Olejack one week to earn the team's starting position at center.
+It took Olejack one week to earn the team's starting position at center.
 At Louisville, Olejack played against former Whitehall teammate, and life-long friend, Ron Gumhold, who was now a defensive tackle for Chattanooga, who played in week five.
 The reunion game ended as Louisville's only win of the season.
 In 1976, Olejack suffered a knee injury during the team's spring Red and White game.
 He healed before the season began and started every game of the season, just as he had done the season prior.